inventree/InvenTree/docs/docs/extend/plugins/ui.md

       show_sources: True
       summary: False
       members: []

+#### Source Function

+The frontend code expects a path to a javascript file containing a function named `renderPanel` which will be called to render the custom panel.
+Note that this function name can be overridden by appending the function name in the `source` field of the `UIFeature` object.

+#### Example

 Refer to the [sample plugin](#sample-plugin) for an example of how to implement server side rendering for custom panels.